open-policy-agent/gatekeeper-library/website/docs/forbidden-sysctls.md

 # Forbidden Sysctls

 ## Description
 Controls the `sysctl` profile used by containers.
-Corresponds to the `forbiddenSysctls` field in a PodSecurityPolicy.
+Corresponds to the `allowedUnsafeSysctls` and `forbiddenSysctls` fields in a PodSecurityPolicy.
+Any sysctl not in the `allowedSysctls` parameter is considered to be forbidden.
+The `forbiddenSysctls` parameter takes precedence over the `allowedSysctls` parameter.
 For more information, see https://kubernetes.io/docs/tasks/administer-cluster/sysctl-cluster/

 ## Template
 ```yaml